ghwfluffy/paypwn/README.md

 #### Protobuf Changes

 You need to rebuild the containers in order to compile new protobuf updates.
-Protobuf definitions are compiled to python, pydantic, and typescript.
+Protobuf definitions are compiled to python, pydantic, mypy, and typescript.

 ```
 docker compose build